-Figure 14-5: Awning remote located in the front cargo bay
+Figure 14-5: Awning Remote (located in the front cargo bay)

-Since damage resulting from weather is not under warranty, anytime a heavy or prolonged rain or blustery winds are anticipated, it would be advisable to close the awning.
-Similarly, if the awning is to be left unattended for any prolonged length of time, you should close that awning.
+Since damage resulting from weather is not under warranty, anytime a heavy or prolonged rain or blustery winds are anticipated, close the awning.
+Similarly, if the awning is to be left unattended for any prolonged length of time, close the awning.